rberenguel/pinta/README.md

 ## Changelog

+### 0.9.5

+- `s` on hovered text to add a small drop shadow on it.
+I also broke and changed several other things.
+I'm glad I'm the only user.

 ### 0.9.4

 - Wrap in ~dollars~ single equal signs to highlight.
 I don't plan on adding Mathtex (used dollar initially) but Obsidian uses double =.
 Equal is fine.
 I liked colon, but I don't remember what app used colon (I thought it was Bear but it uses equal… now?)